BMW Airhead Motorcycles:

 Part II: How-to-do-the-modification:

 Parts: You may well be able to have the local TV repair shop give you these parts from their "junk box".
 Nothing critical about them at all.
-Otherwise, see Radio Shack or an electronics parts supply store.
+Otherwise, see an electronics parts supply store.
 You could even copy this article and have an electronics repair shop do the whole job for you.1.
-You will need ONE only commonly available 470 ohm 1/2 watt (or 1/3 watt) resistor.
+You will need ONE commonly available 470 ohm 1/2 watt (or 1/3 watt) resistor.
 Any variety is probably OK.
 I usually use common "carbon composition" resistors, as I have plenty of them.
 A common film type or very small wire wound type in a ceramic case is fine too.
 The resistor will be installed connected to terminal D+ inside the relay can on the circuit board, & the other end of that resistor to the transistor BASE terminal (BASE describes an electrical function, not a physical location, although it IS often printed as B on the bottom of the part.
 A simple transistor usually has three leads, called base, emitter, collector).
 These resistors usually come with bands of colors on them, the band colors signify the value in ohms.
 For most common 470 ohm resistors, the first band, always the one closest to one end, is yellow (4); the second band is violet (7); & the third band is brown (signifying zeroes, in this case brown means ONE zero).
 There may be another band, typically it is silver or gold, signifying percentage tolerance ...disregard that, it is of no importance here.
-Radio Shack probably still sells 5 of these in a package for ~ a dollar, part 271-1115 for the 1/2 watt.
 When bending the resistor leads try not to bend too close to the resistor body, which might strain the part.
 Some types of resistors are coded slightly differently, with one or two extra bands of color ...so be sure you get a 470 ohm resistor.
 If you have one of the wire-wound ceramic type resistors, it usually is marked 470.

-You are going to connect the resistor, circuit-wise, from the BASE of the transistor to the EMITTER of the transistor.
-You MUST connect the diode so the END of the diode that has the LINE (painted band) on it connects to the EMITTER.
-Radio Shack probably sells packages of 2 of these common diodes under part number 276-1101, but you can use higher rated versions up to -1104) ...any of those are OK.
-Packages of two are probably ~~ a dollar.
-Wherever you obtain the diode, the diode might have an arrow and line printed on it, or just the line.
+You are going to connect the diode, circuit-wise, from the BASE of the transistor to the EMITTER of the transistor.
+The diode typically will have an arrow and line printed on it, or just the line.
 The line signifies the end wire that connects internally to the cathode of the diode (arrow, if present, is anode), and it is the LINE end you will be concerned with.